 PRO TRAVEL TIP: If this is your first time in New York City, it’s worth seeing Times Square in the daytime and at nighttime.
 It really is neat to see all lit up at night.

 New York Public Library and Grand Central Station

 There are just a few more spots to visit on this very busy afternoon.
 From Times Square, walk to Bryant Park and the New York Public Library.
 The library is free and it is worth a quick visit.
 It’s a beautiful building on the inside and has been featured in popular movies such as “Ghostbusters,” “The Day after Tomorrow,” and “Sex and the City.”

 Rose Reading Room the the NYC Public Library

-A few blocks from the library is Grand Central Station.
+A few blocks from the library is Grand Central Terminal.
 This is the largest train station in the world, with 44 train platforms.
-The Grand Concourse is a gorgeous spot to visit.
-Walk up the steps to the Apple Store and watch the show as hundreds of people crisscross the Grand Concourse.
+The Main Concourse is a gorgeous spot to visit.
+Walk up the steps to the Apple Store and watch the show as hundreds of people crisscross the Main Concourse.

 End the day with dinner and drinks.
-If you like the idea of Japanese food, consider going to Momosan Ramen & Sake, just a few blocks from Grand Central Station.
+If you like the idea of Japanese food, consider going to Momosan Ramen & Sake, just a few blocks from Grand Central Terminal and One Vanderbilt.

 The Statue of Liberty, Ellis Island, the Tenement Museum & a Food Tour